Single qubit quantum secret sharing with improved security: Abstract

 \section{Abstract}

 Analyzing carefully an experimentally feasible non-entangled single qubit quantum secret sharing protocol and its modified version [Phys.
-Rev. Lett. \textbf{95}, 230505 (2005); {\it ibid}. \textbf{98}, 028902 (2007)], it is found that both versions are insecure against coherent attacks though the original idea is so remarkable.
-To overcome this fatal flaw, here we propose a secure protocol with a distinct security checking strategy, which still involves single qubit operations only, making it possible to achieve unconditionally secure quantum secret sharing with current technology.
+Rev. Lett.
+95, 230505 (2005); \textit{ibid}.
+98, 028902 (2007)], it is found that both versions are insecure against coherent attacks though the original idea is so remarkable.
+To overcome this fatal flaw, here we propose a protocol with a distinct security checking strategy, which still involves single qubit operations only, making it possible to achieve better security of quantum secret sharing with current technology.